UBC-CIC/commit2act/docs/DeploymentGuide.md

    Parameter DBUser [admin]:
       (Name of the username to log into the database with, must begin with a letter and contain only alphanumeric characters, and be 16 characters or less)
    Parameter DBPassword []: <YOUR DB PASSWORD>
-      (Password to use for the database, must contain only alphanumeric characters, and be 40 characters or less) Parameter DBInstanceClass [db.t4g.large]:
+      (Password to use for the database, must contain only alphanumeric characters, and be between 8-40 characters) Parameter DBInstanceClass [db.t4g.large]:
       (What size of database to use.
 This value can be changed later in RDS settings, however there will be some downtime associated with it.
 For more information visit https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.DBInstanceClass.html.
 The allowed values are db.t2.small, db.t2.medium, db.t3.small, db.t3.medium, db.t4g.medium, db.t4g.large, db.r4.large, db.r4.xlarge, db.r4.2xlarge, db.r4.4xlarge, db.r4.8xlarge, db.r4.16xlarge, db.r5.large, db.r5.xlarge, db.r5.2xlarge, db.r5.4xlarge, db.r5.8xlarge, db.r5.12xlarge, db.r5.16xlarge, db.r6g.large, db.r6g.xlarge, db.r6g.2xlarge, db.r6g.4xlarge, db.r6g.8xlarge, db.r6g.12xlarge, db.r6g.16xlarge)
    Parameter DBEngineVersion [5.7.mysql_aurora.2.09.2]: